lfeng39/PRD-MD/Git & SSH_key.md

           git reflog
 - other
--- Check histroy

-          git reflog
-  -- back to some version that you want []
+-- back to some version that you want, ID from [reflog]

           git reset --hard ID